What could you do in less than 3 seconds to save your life?

 What are some excuses people use for not wearing a seat belt?

-- A crash when you're thrown around the car will make them worse.
+- A crash when you're thrown around the vehicle will make them worse.

 - The air bag is designed to work along with the seat belt, not to replace it.

-- "If there is a fire or if I fall into the river, I'll never get out of the car."
+"If there is a fire or if I fall into the river, I'll never get out of the vehicle."

 - Less than 1% of all crashes end up in this situation.

-- Most crashes are single car crashes, and do not result from heavy traffic.
+- Most crashes are single vehicle crashes, and do not result from heavy traffic.

-Everyone in the car needs to wear a seat belt, every trip, every time.
+Everyone in the vehicle needs to wear a seat belt, every trip, every time.

 3 seconds to save your life!

-Why Click it Quick?
-Because in less than three seconds, you can click your seat belt and save your life if you're in a crash.
-If you get in and out of your car ten times a day, that's still just a minute every day to help you be safer on the road.
+- In less than three seconds, you can click your seat belt and save your life if you're in a crash.
+If you get in and out of your vehicle ten times a day, that's still just a minute every day to help you be safer on the road.